AtilaDev/QuizBoxVision/README.md

 ## Disclaimer

-- BlackBox Vision and BlackBox Vision Logo are trademarks from BlackBox Vision.
+- BlackBox Vision and BlackBox Vision logo are trademarks of BlackBox Vision.
-- All libraries used in this application are from their respective authors.
+- All libraries used in this application are property of their respective authors.